symbol/product/optin/reporting/README.md

 ## Overview

-Optin reporting backend is a simple endpoint backend service build on nodejs it allow frontend to request optin record from database.
+Optin reporting tools allow the user to view, export csv or search for specific optin records.

 ## Repository layout